LAMrRau/SamsungMobilityDataSet/README.md

 In the fourth step the variable names of both sets are transformed to lowercase.
 And non-character chars are removed.

-In the end the data sets are stored as csv files.
+In the end the data sets are stored as csv/txt files.

 * dataSet - MeanAndStdDataSet.csv
 * dataSet2 - AveragedDataSet.txt